 !!!Shotgun, bottom-up strategies used for sequencing of highly purified mAbs

 Antibodies are often analysed after digestion with one or more proteases to generate peptides (\textbf{\autoref{fig:fig1.2}}).
-Such peptide-centric approaches are known as BU MS (Box 2) and represent the most popular type of proteomics experiments.
+Such peptide-centric approaches are known as BU MS and represent the most popular type of proteomics experiments.
 In contrast to most shotgun proteomics experiments, \emph{de novo} sequencing through BU MS necessitates a high depth of sequence coverage, i.e. each sequence position in the antibody is ideally supported by multiple overlapping unique peptides.
 With a typical highly specific protease such as trypsin, which cleaves C-terminally of lysine and arginine, and a low number of missed cleavages, sequence-coverage depth is often limited because only a few of the generated peptides overlap in sequence.
-Although this suits standard shotgun proteomics experiments, which do not require full sequence coverage of the analysed proteins, emp{de novo} sequencing of antibodies thus requires other approaches.
+Although this suits standard shotgun proteomics experiments, which do not require full sequence coverage of the analysed proteins, emph{de novo} sequencing of antibodies thus requires other approaches.

 Several methods to generate complete and deep sequence coverage by overlapping peptides have been introduced.
 For example, a shortened protease incubation time was successfully used to increase the number of peptides carrying missed cleavage sites.\cite{Morsa2019Multi-Enzymatic Limited Digestion: The Next-Generation Sequencing for Proteomics?} Some proteases generate a high number of overlapping peptides through non-specific cleavage.\cite{Bandeira2008Beyond Edman Degradation: Automated de novo protein sequencing of monoclonal antibodies|||Castellana2010Template Proteogenomics: Sequencing Whole Proteins Using an Imperfect Database|||Guthals2017De Novo MS/MS Sequencing of Native Human Antibodies} Alternatively, non-specific cleavage can be also achieved through non-enzymatic treatment, e.g., microwave-assisted hydrolysis.\cite{Savidor2017Database-independent Protein Sequencing (DiPS) Enables Full-length de Novo Protein and Antibody Sequence Determination.} For these methods to work, digestion conditions must be tightly controlled to avoid abnormally long or short peptides and ensure reproducibility.
 Another elegant option is to use multiple proteases with synergistic sequence specificities.
-For instance, Peng et al.\cite{Peng2021Mass Spectrometry-Based De Novo Sequencing of Monoclonal Antibodies Using Multiple Proteases and a Dual Fragmentation Scheme} recently used a total of 9 proteases, both specific and non-specific, to successfully de novo sequence a full-length anti-FLAG-M2 mouse mAb (\textbf{\autoref{fig:fig1.3}}).
+For instance, Peng et al.\cite{Peng2021Mass Spectrometry-Based De Novo Sequencing of Monoclonal Antibodies Using Multiple Proteases and a Dual Fragmentation Scheme} recently used a total of 9 proteases, both specific and non-specific, to successfully \emph{de novo} sequence a full-length anti-FLAG-M2 mouse mAb (\textbf{\autoref{fig:fig1.3}}).
 The strength of a large panel of proteases is shown in the validation of the CDR sequences by high scoring peptides covering the entire CDR.
-The 6 chosen peptides are the result of digestion by 5 different proteases (trypsin, chymotrypsin, lysC, thermolysin, and elastase, \textbf{\autoref{fig:fig1.3}}a,b).
+The 6 chosen peptides are the result of digestion by 5 different proteases (trypsin, chymotrypsin, lysC, thermolysin, and elastase, \textbf{\autoref{fig:fig1.3}a and b}).

-Nowadays, most de novo sequencing solutions, such as ALPS/PeaksAB,\cite{Tran2016Complete de Novo Assembly of Monoclonal Antibody Sequences} GenoMS,\cite{Castellana2010Template Proteogenomics: Sequencing Whole Proteins Using an Imperfect Database} SuperNovo\cite{Sen2017Automated Antibody De Novo Sequencing and Its Utility in Biopharmaceutical Discovery.} and Champs\cite{Liu2009Automated protein (re)sequencing with MS/MS and a homologous database yields almost full coverage and accuracy} are quite successful in obtaining full sequence coverage of highly purified antibodies.
-To determine the antibody sequences de novo, all these software tools require large number of overlapping peptides, spanning the entire sequence, which are successfully fragmented and converted into predicted peptide sequence reads (\textbf{\autoref{fig:fig1.2}}a).
+Nowadays, most \emph{de novo} sequencing solutions, such as ALPS/PeaksAB,\cite{Tran2016Complete de Novo Assembly of Monoclonal Antibody Sequences} GenoMS,\cite{Castellana2010Template Proteogenomics: Sequencing Whole Proteins Using an Imperfect Database} SuperNovo\cite{Sen2017Automated Antibody De Novo Sequencing and Its Utility in Biopharmaceutical Discovery.} and Champs\cite{Liu2009Automated protein (re)sequencing with MS/MS and a homologous database yields almost full coverage and accuracy} are quite successful in obtaining full sequence coverage of highly purified antibodies.
+To determine the antibody sequences \emph{de novo}, all these software tools require large number of overlapping peptides, spanning the entire sequence, which are successfully fragmented and converted into predicted peptide sequence reads (\textbf{\autoref{fig:fig1.2}a}).
 This necessitates generation of BU MS data by using multiple proteases.
-While complicating sample preparation and increasing the required amount, such multi-protease approaches are advantageous for de novo sequencing by alleviating the sequence assembly problem.
+While complicating sample preparation and increasing the required amount, such multi-protease approaches are advantageous for \emph{de novo} sequencing by alleviating the sequence assembly problem.

 \begin{figure*}[!htb]